Always-Root/TelegramBasedKeylogger/README.md

 # TelegramBasedKeylogger
-Capturing keys from keyboard and sending them to our Telegram bot
+Capturing keys from keyboard/clipboard and sending them to our Telegram bot